boris-kz/CogAlg/README.md

 To filter future inputs, this absolute match is projected: recombined with co-derived miss at a distance: projected match = match + (miss * distance) / 2.
 Filter deviation is accumulated until it exceeds the cost of updating lower-level filter.
 Which then forms relative match: current match - past match that co-occurs with average higher-level projected match.
 This relative match: above- or below- average predictive value, determines input inclusion into positive or negative pattern.

+Separate filters are formed for each type of compared variable.
+For example, brightness of original input pixels may not be very predictive, partly because almost all perceived light is reflected rather than emitted.
+Then its filter will increase, reducing total span and cost of positive vPs, potentially down to 0.
+On the other hand, differences or ratios between pixels are more predictive, so the filter for forming d_vPs or r_vPs will be lower.

 ## Comparison to Artificial and Biological Neural Networks